Methadone Addiction is Very Common in the US Today

 There is no mystery in the fact that drug and alcohol addiction is becoming a severe and concerning problem in the country.
 Since the turn of the century, drug and alcohol addiction has grown in concern and gotten more and more concerning with each passing year.
-Today, methadone addiction is even a major concern in the United States.
+Today, addiction to methadone is even a major concern in the United States.

 Different organizations have all come together to find the source of these problems and to innovate various ways to address them.
 However, in spite of the best efforts of the countless organizations, the drug and alcohol addiction problem in this country has continued to grow and become more and more frustrating and concerning for all involved with it.